Look Both Ways: A movie review

 Scenario 2:

 Which tells us that everything will into place.
-We will meet the one, our dream job, that graduation your dreading, that first million you've been saving and maybe a family.
+That’s the point.
+We’ll meet the one.
+We’ll land the dream job.
+We’ll graduate, save that first million, maybe build a family.

 You're okay.
 We're okay.